vytautasmatukynas/Order-Managment-Web-App/README.md

 # Order-Managment-Web-App
 This app is under construction.

-Small Flask app with some basic CSS style.
+Small Flask app with some basic CSS and Bootstrap style.

 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo